🚧 Onboardics is in private beta while we finish privacy, billing, and reliability hardening.

 Finding this requires a specific kind of analysis: correlating rage click patterns on a specific element, tracing the navigation path from that element to the pricing page, and connecting that sequence to the drop-off event.
 That's not a chart you can build in a standard analytics tool.
 It's the kind of pattern that only surfaces when AI processes behavioral data across every dimension simultaneously.

-The entire diagnosis-to-fix cycle — from clicking "Diagnose drop-off" to deploying the winning A/B variant — happens without engineering tickets, code changes, or guessing.
+The entire diagnosis-to-fix cycle — from clicking “Diagnose drop-off” to deploying the winning A/B variant — happens in 5 minutes as a no-code flow on Deploy and above, or with the AI-generated copy and CSS selectors handed to engineering on Diagnose.
+No guessing.

 Try it yourself on our homepage — click "Diagnose with AI" on the interactive demo.
 No signup required.